-Whether you’re traveling long distances or short distances to vacation (or at least entertainment) spots, you have to make the decisions along that line about what your mode of transportation is going to be.
+Whether you’re traveling long distances or short distances to vacation (or at least entertainment) spots, you always need the best carry-on luggage, you have to make the decisions along that line about what your mode of transportation is going to be.
 And you can either default on what’s normal, typical, or expected, or you can take a moment to consider the possibilities in full.

 Some examples of these options would be business class air travel, the less expensive opportunity of taking the bus, the freedom of traveling by rented car, why you might take the train, or when to use the subway (if you’re in a city, by chance.)